merlinmarrs/tournesol/README.md

 # tournesol

 A mini BEAM photo head (a.k.a. sunflower) that orients itself towards the sun.

 All the component selection work done by Nick Ames here: https://www.fetchmodus.org/projects/beam/photopopper/

+The idea to use two solar panels and the midpoint instead of phototransistors comes from Simon Fraser here : http://www.smfr.org/robots/robot_images/dualsolarhead_schematic.png

 My documentation of making the device here: https://www.marrs.io/dual-solar-tracking-part-iii/

 https://www.marrs.io/sunflower-array/

 BOM from Mouser and Digikey: